jasonprowe/docker-configs/README.md

 # docker-configs
 Some of my Docker Configurations for my Homelab

+## What are Docker Compose files?
+Docker Compose files are configuration files that are written in YAML to act as a "blueprint" to run multi-container [Docker Applications](https://docs.docker.com/get-started/docker-overview/).

 Some of these are probably not configured *ideally*..., but it's a work in progress.
 There may be some errors that can likely be easily solved with some AI help.

 ## Most of these configurations are cut down to the bare essential environment variables.